awsdocs/aws-systems-manager-user-guide/doc_source/rc-console.md

    If the AWS Systems Manager home page opens first, choose the menu icon \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/menu-icon-small.png)\) to open the navigation pane, and then choose **Run Command**\.

 1. Choose a command to rerun\.
 You can rerun a command immediately after executing it from the command details page\.
-Or, you can choose a command that you previously executed from the **Command history** tab\.
+Or, you can choose a command that you previously ran from the **Command history** tab\.

 1. Choose either **Rerun** to run the same command without changes, or choose **Copy to new** to edit the command settings before you run it\.